bhargavvc/topics/design-patterns/factory-methods/cheese-burger-example.md

 - **Factory Method**: A method in the creator class responsible for creating product objects.
 It lets subclasses decide which class to instantiate.

-- **Dependency Inversion**: High-level modules should not depend on low-level modules; both should depend on abstractions.
+- **Dependency Inversion**: High-level modules should not depend on low-level modules; both should depend on abstractions.Abstractions should not depend on details.
+Details should depend on abstractions.

-- **Open/Closed Principle**: Classes should be open for extension but closed for modification.
+- **Open/Closed Principle**: The Open-Closed Principle (OCP) is a software engineering principle that states that software entities should be open for extension but closed for modification.

 ---